psychs/cocoaoniguruma/README.md

 # CocoaOniguruma

 CocoaOniguruma is an Objective-C binding of Oniguruma regular expression engine.
 It's simple and tiny compared to the other bindings.

+It supports iOS 4+ and Mac OS X 10.6+ on both ARC and non ARC environments.

 ## How to use